 For information on copyright in instruction or SRC and scholarly publishing please email Copyright and Scholarly Engagement Librarian, Ann Ludbrook: email@example.com.
 To request eReserve course readings, please email firstname.lastname@example.org.

 Open Educational Resources (OER) are materials that can be used and reused freely for educational purposes.
 The Library supports the collection and creation of OER by Ryerson faculty through the Ryerson University Pressbooks platform.
 For more information, email Web Services Librarian, Sally Wilson email@example.com.

 The Library offers a vast and growing collection of electronic resources including ebooks, journals and newspapers, data sets, streaming media, databases (search by subject), Open Educational Resources (OER), as well as a curated list of resources temporarily offered for free by publishers.
-Note: there is no access to the Library print collections at this time.

 Also note, that in some cases, publishers do not provide textbooks in electronic format.
 Please contact your subject librarian for alternate material, if a textbook is only available in print format.

 Check the Campus Store for access to electronic textbooks for specific courses.

 Scan and Deliver Service is available to students, faculty and staff who require access to portions of printed works (chapters, articles, etc.) that fall within copyright permissible amounts.
 Requests can be placed through the Library’s online catalogue.

 In person, Contactless Book Return is now available, without appointment.
 For more information email firstname.lastname@example.org